GeyserMC/GeyserWiki/_docs/geyser/faq.md

 Geyser should generally work fine with plugins, as we emulate a Java client.
 There are exceptions, though:

 * [TCPShield](https://tcpshield.com/) requires `only-allow-proxy-connections` disabled without a paid plan.
 However, their "Premium" plan will allow the support of Geyser - please contact their support for help setting this up.
-An alternative that works with Geyser is [Cosmic Guard](https://cosmicguard.com/)

 Floodgate can cause issues with plugins as it modifies the login process. *Please note that any offline mode authenticator plugins are only here for documentation; Geyser does not support offline mode usage.*